-The majority of our operation is in the acquisition, storage and distribution of donated and purchased food and grocery items.
+At Second Harvest, our core program is our food bank.
+Most of our operation is in acquiring, storing, and distributing donated and purchased food and grocery items.

-Food that is donated comes from national manufacturers, regional farmers, other food banks, wholesalers/distributors, local retailers, food drives and individual donors.
-We also purchase some foods at a wholesale rate, and distribute USDA Commodities through The Emergency Food Assistance Program (TEFAP) for which we are contracted with the Florida Department of Agriculture and Consumer Services to distribute to our qualifying agencies.
+Food that is donated comes from national manufacturers, regional farmers, other food banks, wholesalers/distributors, local retailers, food drives, and individual donors.
+We also purchase foods at a wholesale rate and distribute USDA Commodities through The Emergency Food Assistance Program (TEFAP), for which we are contracted with the Florida Department of Agriculture and Consumer Services to distribute to our qualifying agencies.

-Food collected by Second Harvest food bank is distributed through our network of 135 partner agencies, including other nonprofit charities and faith-based organizations.
-These range from soup kitchens that serve daily, to food pantries that distribute food weekly, and to residential programs for the homeless.
+Food collected by Second Harvest is distributed through our network of 135 partner agencies, including other nonprofit charities and local faith-based organizations.

 Our partner agencies are located throughout our 17-county Big Bend service area, including Calhoun, Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, Columbia, Dixie, Hamilton, Lafayette, and Suwanee.